 - Wander in the woods.
 In the middle of nothing* *, mother nature and the rocks around: You may even hear yourself.
 Wonder in the woods.
 And searching for pots *.
 Weird.

 - Thinking.
-Wannabe.
+Wannabe philosopher.

 - Excercise.
 Sports ******.
 Should be mandatory - for me.

 - In the dark.
 Ok, yes.
 I admit.
 Behind closed doors: I still do practice some programming.
 Or perhaps more precisely: configure our - well - so-called "smart house" with some IoT stuff.
-Kind of a bigger sandbox where a (not-so) grown-up engineer can play.
+Kind of a bigger sandbox where a (not-ever) grown-up engineer can play.